-The creation of a new South East Asia precinct is the most ambitious development in our 96-year-old …
+Our new South East Asia Jungle Track, the most ambitious project in our 99-year history, is all …

 We have entered an exciting time – a time where a demand for gender equality has begun to gain real momentum, and is becoming a powerful and undeniable expectation globally.
 This International Women’s Day the theme ‘A Balance for Better’ homes in on a gender balanced workplace, and how essential this is for businesses, economies and communities to thrive, so today – and on her 60th birthday none-the-less – we want to introduce you to one of Auckland Zoo’s leading ladies, Head of Facility Services – Monica Lake.

 A self-professed conversationalist from California, with an affinity for being outdoors, and a complete aversion to screen-time outside of the workplace, Monica believes that as long as she’s doing something she’s interested in and is contributing to the lives of others, she is glad to be going in to work every day.

 Head of Facility Services may not be the most explanatory of titles, but after talking to such a talented woman who oversees one of the biggest renewals Auckland Zoo has undertaken to date, whilst maintaining all current assets to the highest of standards, you may agree that no title could encompass everything Monica accomplishes in her role.

 Monica sees her responsibilities as including asset preservation, maintenance, grounds – but that’s just the half of it.
 The other half is marrying the new, exciting renewal work of the South East Asia Project with Auckland Zoo’s vision of a modern zoo – aligning our values with our future zoo and bringing people together to build a future for wildlife.
 Monica acknowledges this is a big part of what makes this work so interesting: there’s no textbook or formula.